ekaterinailin/AltaiPony/paper.md

 [@maschberger2009] for $\alpha$, and a least-squares fit to $\beta$ with bootstrapped uncertainties.

+# Other Software

+Other software packages for flare science in the field offer alternative methods, as well as complementing functions. `Appaloosa` [@davenport2016] was designed with Kepler light curves in mind, and is this software's predecessor as many of its functions, such as the empirical flare model `aflare`, have been ingested into `AltaiPony`. `stella` [@stella2020] uses Convolutional Neural Networks to detect flares along with their detection probabilities in TESS light curves, and `allesfitter` [@allesfitter] offers a Bayesian framework to fit multiple features of stellar variability at once, including flares.

 # Applications

-`AltaiPony` has already been used in peer-reviewed publications that studied flares in K2 [@ilin2019; @ilin2020] and TESS [@ramsay2020] light curves, and remains under active development.
+`AltaiPony` has already been used in peer-reviewed publications.
+The software was used to study flaring activity as a function of stellar age, mass, and rotation in K2 open cluster members [@ilin2019; @ilin2020], and TESS light curves of ultrafast rotating M dwarfs [@ramsay2020], and remains under active development.

 # Acknowledgements

-I acknowledge valuable contributions from Michael Gully-Santiago and Geert Barentsen, who offered advice and hands-on support in the early development stages of the project.
+EI acknowledges valuable contributions from Michael Gully-Santiago and Geert Barentsen, who offered advice and hands-on support in the early development stages of the project.
+EI is thankful to Yori Fournier for helpful comments on the paper and for his support while bringing the software to maturity.

 # References